cschladetsch/KAI/Readme.md

 Start withe the [Unit Tests](Test) then have a look at the [Applications](Source/App).

 ## Networking
-The entire motivation for KAI was to allow for efficient, low-latency and correct networking of object state and command execution (which results in state changes!) across a group of Objects in a Registry, a group of Nodes in a Domain, and across a group of Domains in a NetworkSystem.
+The entire motivation for KAI was to allow for efficient, low-latency and correct networking of object state and command execution (which results in state changes!) across a group of Objects in a Registry, a group of Registries in a Domain, and across a group of Domains in a NetworkSystem.

 Read more about Kai [object and compuational distribution](Networking.md).